NHOrus/srwq-compilation/episode-04.md

 "You were in my way, I just got you out of the way."

 "I was in the DGG-03's cockpit!!
-I was going through the warmup sequence when you forced the hatch open, dragged me out of the seat and kicked me onto the gantry.
+I was going through the warm-up sequence when you forced the hatch open, dragged me out of the seat and kicked me onto the gantry.
 I could have fallen and broken my neck."

 "...As I said, you were in my way."